 Of late I’ve had occasion for considerable reflection on the nature of suffering.
 What does it mean?
-Where did it come from and why is it here, haunting our lives and our dreams?
+Where did it come from and why is it here, haunting our lives and dreams?
 How does one endure it?
 How did great figures of the past endure it?
-What different philosophical and theological accounts of suffering exist, and how do they compare?
-Which account is the most satisfying in light of one’s actual experience of horrific, unwanted pain?
+What philosophical and theological accounts of suffering exist, and how do they compare?
+Which account is the most satisfying in light of one’s actual experience?
 Is suffering an inexplicable yet natural feature of our world that simply is and always will be, or is it an evil and unnatural intrusion that will one day be eradicated once and for all?
-Is all suffering meaningless (per the likes of Richard Dawkins) or can some deeper meaning and hope be found in the midst of it—hope which the inevitable fact of death does not destroy (per most world religions)?
+Is all suffering meaningless (per the atheist view of the likes of Richard Dawkins) or can some deeper meaning and hope be found in the midst of it—hope which the inevitable fact of death does not destroy (per the view of most world religions)?
 What is the best way to handle suffering when it comes crashing down upon you without warning or relief?

 Here are a few passages on the subject I have been pondering.
-Given my faith as a Christian, most of these are theological in nature, though there is a smattering of non-religious quotations thrown in between.
+Given my faith as a Christian, most of these are theological in nature, though there is a smattering of non-religious quotes as well.